microsoft/trident/README.md

 ##### Additional Notes

-`functional-test` target depends on `k8s-tests` repo to be checked out side by side with the `trident` repo.
-This is because `k8s-tests` repo contains the common logic to execute test logic over SSH connection.
+`functional-test` target depends on `k8s-tests` and `argus-toolkit` repos to be checked out side by side with the `trident` repo.
+This is because `k8s-tests` repo contains the common logic to execute test logic over SSH connection and `argus-toolkit` repo contains the `netlaunch` and `virt-deploy` binaries, along with logic to generate the OS deployment ISO.

 Both `functional-test` and `patch-functional-test` targets leverage `pytest`.
 To get more detailed logs or do any changes to the `pytest` logic, you can modify